rbe549/rbe549.github.io/project0fall2023aerial.md

 ## 1. Deadline
 **11:59:59 PM, August 24, 2023.**

+<a name='phase1'></a>
+## 2. Phase 1: IMU Attitude Estimation

-<a name='prob'></a>
+<a name='prob1'></a>
-## 2. Problem Statement
+### 2.1.
+Problem Statement
-In this project, you will implement three methods to estimate the three dimensional orientation/attitude.
+In this phase, you will implement three methods to estimate the three dimensional orientation/attitude.
 You are given data from an [ArduIMU+ V2](https://www.sparkfun.com/products/retired/9956) six degree of freedom Inertial Measurement Unit (6-DoF IMU) sensor i.e. readings from a 3-axis gyroscope and a 3-axis accelerometer.
 You will estimate the underlying 3D orientation and compare it with the ground truth data given by a [Vicon motion capture system](https://www.vicon.com/).

-<a name='data'></a>
+<a name='data1'></a>
-## 3. Reading the Data
+### 2.2.
+Reading the Data
-The `Data` folder has two subfolders, one which has the raw IMU data `Data\Train\IMU` and another one which has the Vicon data `Data\Train\Vicon`.
-The data in each folder is numbered for correspondence, i.e., `Data\Train\IMU\imuRaw1.mat` corresponds to `Data\Train\Vicon\viconRot1.mat`.
-Download the data from [here](https://drive.google.com/file/d/14iIGleYdRmsQFgz5P0feKpW_tkLJ1r9m/view?usp=sharing).
+The `Phase1\Data` folder has two subfolders, one which has the raw IMU data `Phase1\Data\Train\IMU` and another one which has the Vicon data `Phase1\Data\Train\Vicon`.
+The data in each folder is numbered for correspondence, i.e., `Phase1\Data\Train\IMU\imuRaw1.mat` corresponds to `Phase1\Data\Train\Vicon\viconRot1.mat`.
+Download the project 0 package from [here](https://drive.google.com/file/d/14iIGleYdRmsQFgz5P0feKpW_tkLJ1r9m/view?usp=sharing) which includes the data in `Phase1` folder.
 These data files are given in a `.mat` format.
 In order to read these files in Python, use the snippet provided below:

 ```
 >>> from scipy import io